acarpignani/R4DS/README.md

 In this course we will also assume that you have installed the **RStudio** IDE.
 This open-source, integrated desktop environment makes it possible for all R users to have a common R interface, which is greatly enhanced over the R's basic command line interface.

 -   Installation of RStudio is straightforward in most cases.
 The [RStudio web site](https://posit.co/products/open-source/rstudio/) has links to the necessary files to download.

+### Bibliography

+I am adding below some websites that you might find useful to look for data.

+1. The [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/) (UCI Repository) contains lots of data sets that can be used to do machine learning.
+2. [Kaggle](https://www.kaggle.com/) is a great place to find little useful challenges to do.
+We shall see some of these challenges in our course, but you may always want to attempt one of them of your own.
+If there is a general consensus on a particular challenge, that could also be done as a team.
+3. [The World Bank](https://data.worldbank.org/) contains a wealth of data that can be analysed.

+Also you may wish to check the little publications that I have made on [RPubs](https://rpubs.com/acarpignani).